 Docent Alison Grenier-Poupel will lead an interior and exterior tour of Morris County’s most magnificent building.
 Built as a library in 1899, it was given to the residents of Madison by Gilded Age millionaire D. Willis James, and is on the National Register of Historic Places.
 Alison is a former member of the French Ministry of Culture, and has worked with restorers, architects and other professionals in Paris and at the Cathedral in Lyon, France.

 This unique walking tour will cover a mile through Morristown visiting sites associated with George Washington, Alexander Hamilton, and the Marquis de Lafayette’s stays here in 1777 and 1779-80.
 Your guide will be Patricia Sanftner, a member of the local D.A.R.
 She is an expert on Colonial life and on the courtship of Alexander and Betsy Schuyler who met here in 1780.

 The Morris Canal at Drakesville Historic Park, Roxbury Township NEW

 Visit this nationally registered Historic District located near Lock 1 East of the Morris Canal (c.
 1825).
 You’ll visit a restored Victorian home once belonging to the King family, and their adjacent General Store.
 The canal store is one of only two that have survived intact.
 Weigh yourself on the restored five-ton wagon scale.
 Optional after-program: iced tea on the porch with Morris Canal historian Brian Morrell fielding your questions.

-The walking tours and programs are graciously sponsored by Glassworks Studio, Normandy Partners, the Atlantic Health System’s Morristown Medical Center, NJ Natural Gas and media sponsor NJ.com.
+The walking tours and programs are graciously sponsored by Glassworks Studio, Normandy Partners, the Atlantic Health System’s Morristown Medical Center, NJ Natural Gas, Washington Association and media sponsor NJ.com.
 The MCTB will provide, with two weeks advanced notice, assisted listening systems.